kyleLesack/sv_analysis_cendr_pacbio/README.md

 # Downstream Analyses

-An additional Snakemake pipeline for the downstream analyses is available in the ./downstream_analyses/ directory.
+An additional Snakemake pipeline is available for the [downstream analyses](./downstream_analyses).